openalpr/doc/source/watchman.rst

 NVIDIA GPU Acceleration
 -------------------------

 Watchman Agent performance can also be drastically accelerated by Nvidia GPU hardware.
-OpenALPR maintains binaries for CUDA 10.0 using CuDNN 7 on 64-bit Ubuntu Linux 20.04.
-The OpenALPR software has been compiled for CUDA hardware versions 5.2 5.3 6.0 6.1 6.2 7.0 7.2 7.5.
+OpenALPR maintains binaries for CUDA 11.0 using CuDNN 8 on 64-bit Ubuntu Linux 20.04.
+On Ubuntu 18.04 the software runs on CUDA 10.0 using CuDNN 7.
+The OpenALPR software has been compiled for CUDA hardware versions 5.2 5.3 6.0 6.1 6.2 7.0 7.2 7.5 8.0.
 You can verify your CUDA version here: https://developer.nvidia.com/cuda-gpus

 Ubuntu 18.04
 ................